 - Counselling Service

 Good advice should help you to make a decision, not tell you what your decision should be.
 Please ensure you take the time to talk to the right people who can help you make the right decision for you.
-Staff at CIT are here to help you so please remember to speak to someone so that any decision you make is an informed one.
+Staff at MTU are here to help you so please remember to speak to someone so that any decision you make is an informed one.